Juniper (Juniperus communis)

 Think twice about junipers if you or your neighbours grow pears.
 Juniper-Pear Rust is becoming a common fungus that switches between pears and junipers in alternate years.
 When it attacks pear leaves, they drop early and the yield of pears is reduced.
 In some pear-growing areas of the USA the planting of junipers is illegal.

 Plants For Sale

-These juniper plants are supplied as small (10cm) plants in 7cm pots, or larger plants in 2 litre pots.
+These juniper plants are supplied as small (10cm) plants as root trainers, or larger plants in 2 litre pots.
 We're regularly and understandably asked for male and female plants, but the truth is they're impossible to sex at this age.

 Suppliers: RV Roger